alimarf/dev_test/README.md

 - Consistent styling
 - Responsive design (fixed values)

-## 📄 License

-This project is proprietary and confidential.

-## 👥 Team

-Developed by the mobile development team.

-## 📞 Support

-For technical support or questions, please contact the development team.

 ---

 **Note**: This is a development/test application.
 Some features may be in development or testing phases.